 Skip to Content

 Increasingly, the criminals are targeting essential industries and service providers, such as hospitals, energy delivery companies, food suppliers and software companies.
-The cost to these organizations is immense: The average total cost to an organization of a data breach in 2023 was $4.45 million — a 15.3% increase since 2020.1
+The cost to these organizations is immense: The average total cost to an organization of a data breach between March 2023 and February 2024 was $4.88 million — a 10% increase since the same period in 2022-2023.1

 But this estimate does not fully account for costs to consumers, who may experience higher prices, hardship due to loss of essential services and an overall feeling of mistrust when organizations they depend on experience a breach.